Updated as of June 2026: This guide reflects current AI voice copyright, disclosure, and platform-policy considerations for creators and businesses.

 |---|---|---|---|---|

-| YouTube Partner Program | Permitted | Proper licensing, no impersonation | Recommended but not mandatory | Deepfakes, unauthorized cloning, deceptive content |
+| YouTube Partner Program | Permitted | Proper licensing, no impersonation | Permitted when properly licensed and non-deceptive / disclose realistic altered or synthetic content in YouTube Studio / removal risk: impersonation, deceptive synthetic media, privacy or likeness complaints. | Deepfakes, unauthorized cloning, deceptive content |

-| Spotify | Permitted | Licensed voices, transparency | Required for AI content | Misleading content, copyright claims |
+| Spotify | Permitted | Licensed voices, transparency | Permitted when authorized / artist or creator voice impersonation requires permission / removal risk: unauthorized AI voice clones or deceptive impersonation. | Misleading content, copyright claims |

-| Apple Podcasts | Permitted | No fraud or misrepresentation | AI disclosure recommended | Deceptive use, likeness and voice abuse |
+| Apple Podcasts | Permitted | No fraud or misrepresentation | Permitted when non-deceptive / avoid impersonation or manipulated audio that misleads listeners / removal risk: deceptive AI use, likeness abuse, copyright or trademark complaints. | Deceptive use, likeness and voice abuse |

-| TikTok Creator Fund | Permitted | Original content, licensed voices | Required under guidelines | Imitation, harassment, fraud |
+| TikTok monetization / creator programs | Permitted | Original content, licensed voices | Label realistic AI-generated audio, video, or images when required by TikTok’s AIGC policy. | Imitation, harassment, fraud |

 YouTube allows Partner Program monetization when you use AI voices if properly licensed and not used to imitate or impersonate.
 The platform’s policies prohibit deepfakes and manipulated media designed to mislead viewers but permit legitimate AI narration, dubbing, and character work.
 YouTube recommends labeling ai-generated content for transparency.